ever-mira/trippy-build/getting-started.md

 ![](/assets/vite.png)

-You should now see Puzzle Social running locally on your computer.
+You should now see Trippy Social running locally on your computer.

 Changes you make to the code, are instantly reflected in the browser.

+### Environment Variables

+For the application to be able to make a connection to the database, some environment variables have to be set.

+-> see ".env.example" file in the root of the project.

+Please ask in the Telegram group, or ask Mira, to get some help :&#8203;)

 ## Next